JulTob/Mathematics/docs/Foundations_Mathematics.md

 ### Practice Basic Proof Techniques
 - Direct proof, contradiction, induction.
-> [!CAUTION]
-> Prove that there are infinitely many primes (Euler’s or Euclid’s argument).

 ### Study Axiomatic Systems
 - Peano Axioms (for natural numbers), Euclid’s postulates (for geometry).
-> [!CAUTION]
-> Which Euclidean axiom fails on a curved surface?

 ### Explore Foundational Paradoxes
 - Russell’s Paradox, Zeno’s Paradoxes, Hilbert’s Grand Hotel.
-> [!CAUTION]
-> “If a hotel has infinitely many rooms and they’re all full, can you still fit more guests?”

 ###  Reflect on Counting vs. Infinity
-> [!CAUTION]
-> “Are there ‘more’ real numbers than integers?”
-(Cantor’s diagonal argument.)